Rhinemann/mage-hack/Rules/Character-Creation.md

 Each of your distinctions benefits from the Hinder SFX:

-*Hinder:* Roll a d4 instead of a d8 for a distinction to earn 1 PP.
+*Hinder:* Roll a ④ instead of a ⑧ for a distinction to earn 1 Ⓟ.

 ### Step 2: Assign Attributes
-Each attribute defaults to d4 and you have 3, 5 and 7 points to step them up.
+Each attribute defaults to ④ and you have 3, 5 and 7 points to step them up.

 ### Step 3: Assign Skills
-Each Skill defaults to d4 and you have 15 points to step up skills.
+Each Skill defaults to ④ and you have 15 points to step up skills.

-Maximum skill at character creation is d10.
+Maximum skill at character creation is ⑩.

 As a general guide, 9 points represent what you learned from your Sleeper Life and 6 represent what you’ve learned since Awakening if you're playing a competent but young mage.

 ### Step 4: Spheres
-You have 6 points to spend on sphere rating, starting on d4, maximum Sphere rating at character creation is d8.
+You have 6 points to spend on sphere rating, starting on ④, maximum Sphere rating at character creation is ⑧.

 At least one point must be assigned to Tradition’s affinity Sphere, to reflect your training in Tradition’s specialty.